sandrahoffberg/Import-BaseSpace/README.md

 Download the entire RUN or demultiplexed files (PROJECT)
-- Determine whether you want all associated data (the Run folder) or just the demultiplexed fastq.gz files (project) [defult: project]
+- Determine whether you want all associated data (the Run folder) or just the demultiplexed fastq.gz files (project) [Default: project]

 ## Documentation